 There are different ways to implement continuous integration for PHP.
-Recently Travis CI has done a great job of making continuous integration a reality even for small projects.
+Travis CI has done a great job of making continuous integration a reality even for small projects.
 Travis CI is a hosted continuous integration service for the open source community.
 It is integrated with GitHub and offers first class support for many languages including PHP.

 Running your application on different environments in development and production can lead to strange bugs popping up when you go live.
 It’s also tricky to keep different development environments up to date with the same version for all libraries used when working with a team of developers.

 If you are developing on Windows and deploying to Linux (or anything non-Windows) or are developing in a team, you should consider using a virtual machine.
 This sounds tricky, but besides the widely known virtualization environments like VMware or VirtualBox, there are additional tools that may help you setting up a virtual environment in a few easy steps.

 Vagrant helps you build your virtual boxes on top of the known virtual environments and will configure these environments based on a single configuration file.
 These boxes can be set up manually, or you can use “provisioning” software such as Puppet or Chef to do this for you.
 Provisioning the base box is a great way to ensure that multiple boxes are set up in an identical fashion and removes the need for you to maintain complicated “set up” command lists.
 You can also “destroy” your base box and recreate it without many manual steps, making it easy to create a “fresh” installation.

 Vagrant creates folders for sharing your code between your host and your virtual machine, which means that you can create and edit your files on your host machine and then run the code inside your virtual machine.

 If you need a little help to start using Vagrant there are some services that might be useful: